 Central veins may be assessed indirectly using duplex ultrasound or magnetic resonance angiography (MRA) or directly using venography.
 Compared with venography, duplex ultrasound had a specificity of 97% and sensitivity of 81% in detecting central vein occlusion (no statistics available for MRA).
-For patients not yet on dialysis, the benefits of venography must be weighed against the risks associated with exposure to contrast media.
+For patients not yet on dialysis, the benefits of venography must be weighed against the risks associated with exposure to contrast media (note: risk calculators are available on-line).

-Again, weighing the benefits against the risks associated with exposure to contrast media for patients not yet on dialysis, venography is indicated prior to access placement in patients with any of the following:
+Again, weighing the benefits against the risks associated with exposure to contrast media for patients not yet on dialysis, venography is indicated prior to access placement to rule out central vein stenosis in patients with any of the following:

-- 1. Edema in the extremity of a planned access site; - 2.
-Collateral vein development in a planned access site; - 3.
-Subclavian vein catheter (current or previous) in the venous drainage of a planned access site (aka PICC lines); - 4.
-Transvenous pacemaker (current or previous) in the venous drainage of a planned access site; - 5.
-Previous arm/neck/chest trauma or surgery; and/or - 6.
-Multiple previous accesses in the extremity of a planned access site.
+- 1. edema in the extremity of a planned access site; - collateral vein development in a planned access site; - subclavian vein catheter (current or previous) in the venous drainage of a planned access site (aka PICC lines); - 4. transvenous pacemaker (current or previous) in the venous drainage of a planned access site; - 5. previous arm/neck/chest trauma or surgery; &/or - 6. multiple previous accesses in the extremity of a planned access site

-Recommendation 4: If the vessels are adequate, use the non-dominant arm for creation/ placement of a permanent HD access; if not, use the dominant arm (evidence).
+Recommendation 5: If the vessels are adequate, use the non-dominant arm for creation/placement of a permanent HD access; if not, use the dominant arm (evidence).